So easy even a web designer can use it

-Please do me a favor: the next time you’re about to describe how simple a technology is to understand, think twice before using the analogy, “And it’s so easy, even my mother can use it!”
+The next time you’re about to describe how simple a technology is to understand, think twice before using the analogy, “And it’s so easy, even my grandmother can use it!”

-I remember speaking at a Web conference back in 1998, and I said something like, “The Web has changed dramatically since ‘94.
+I remember speaking at a Web conference recently, and I said something like, “The Web has changed dramatically since the 90s.
 We can no longer design just for each other.
 Our grandmothers are online now, and our designs must accommodate them, too.”

 After the speech, I was met at the edge of the stage by an older women who wanted to know what on earth I meant by the grandmother remark.
 Was it older users, or just the female ones who were somehow unable to grasp our very clever Web designs?
 Then, she wondered if maybe HTML was exceedingly difficult compared to the punch-card programming she started her career with.
 I realized that I’d included the remark thoughtlessly, and said, “You’re right.
 I’m not going to do that anymore.”